Sage/streamlinejs/README.md

     _(err, result)

-The transformation engine also converts all the calls to asynchronous functions inside the function body into traditional node.js-style calls with callbacks (and reorganizes the code to cope with callbacks).
+The transformation engine will convert all the calls to which you pass the _callback plug_ inside the function body into traditional node.js-style calls with callbacks.
+The transformed code will be very similar to the code you would have written by hand

-For example, the `fs.readFile_(path)` call is converted into code like:

-    fs.readFile(path, function(err, result) { ... }
+(in the case of the fileLength function, it will be similar to the callback version that we gave above).

 Note: if you look at the generated code you won't see the `err` parameter because it is hidden in a small callback wrapper.

+One very important point is that the transformation engine knows how to convert _all_ the constructs of the Javascript language.
+So, the calls that contain the _callback plug_ can be placed anywhere in your code: subexpressions, `if` statements, `while` loops, even `try/catch/finally`.

+For example, you can write code like:

+    try {
+      if (fs.readFile(path1, _).length < fs.readFile(path2, _).length + 100) {
+        doSomething(path1, path2, _);
+    }
+    catch (ex) {
+      handleError(ex, _);
+    }

+You can use all the flow control statements of the Javascript language to control asynchronous code, and you can reason about your asynchronous code the same way you reason about your synchronous code.

-By defining `fileLength_` you actually define a new function called `fileLength` which follows the node.js callback conventions.
-This function can be called in two ways:
+The fileLength function that we defined above can be called in two ways:

-* as `fileLength_(p)` from another _streamlined_ function.
+* as `fileLength(p, _)` from another _streamlined_ function.
+When you use this form, the result is "returned" directly as if you were calling a synchronous function.
 * as `fileLength(p, cb)` from a regular Javascript function (or at top level in a script).

-You get two functions for the price of one! (more seriously, the real function is the second one, the other one is just an artefact).
+When you use this form the result is passed to your callback.

 You can call a _streamlined_ function from the body of another _streamlined_ function.
 So, the following code is valid:

-    function processFiles_() {
+    function processFiles(_) {
         // ...
-        var len = fileLength_(p);
+        var len = fileLength(p, _);
         // ...
     }